LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

       $ git init
       $ Initialized empty Git repository in [repo location on your machine]

-   .. _diff-name:

-   .. admonition:: Note

-      **IMPORTANT:** To avoid confusion later, it is *critical* that you and your partner give different names to your repositories.

-      For the remainder of this studio, we will refer to the repo as ``communication-log``.
-      **Control**: Open Visual Studio and :ref:`create a new project <create-new-csharp-project>`.

-#.
 Now that you have a directory, open Visual Studio and :ref:`create a new console project <create-new-csharp-project>`.

    .. figure:: figures/studio/name-location-verControl.png
       :alt: Name your solution and select location for your files.